The Change Healthcare Data Breach: A True Case Study In Healthcare Cybersecurity

 Pharmacies rely on Change Healthcare's services for prescription processing and claims adjudication.
 The outage could have led to delays in filling prescriptions and processing insurance claims.

-For example, according to a report from the Huron Daily Tribune.
-The outage at Change temporarily prevented Michigan-based provider Scheurer Health from processing prescriptions
+For example, according to a report from the Huron Daily Tribune, the outage at Change temporarily prevented Michigan-based provider Scheurer Health from processing prescriptions.

 Healthcare IT vendors: The outage highlighted the potential risks and challenges associated with relying on a single vendor for critical healthcare IT services.
 Other healthcare IT vendors may have been affected by the outage, either directly or indirectly.

-What will happen with the leaked Data?
+What Could Happen with the Leaked Data?

 The types of information exposed or stolen vary from individual to individual and may include some or all of the following.
 In some cases, the information of guarantors was also compromised.

-• Health insurance information (such as primary, secondary, or other health plans/policies, insurance companies, member/group ID numbers, and Medicaid-Medicare-government payor ID numbers);
+- Health insurance information (such as primary, secondary, or other health plans/policies, insurance companies, member/group ID numbers, and Medicaid-Medicare-government payor ID numbers);

-• Health information (such as medical record numbers, providers, diagnoses, medicines, test results, images, care and treatment);
+- Health information (such as medical record numbers, providers, diagnoses, medicines, test results, images, care and treatment);

-• Other personal information such as Social Security numbers, driver’s licenses or state ID numbers, or passport numbers.
+- Other personal information such as Social Security numbers, driver’s licenses state ID numbers, or passport numbers.

-The attackers can use leaked data in some cases:
+The attackers can use leaked data in:

 1. Identity Theft: Attackers might exploit personal and financial information to commit fraud, such as opening credit accounts or making unauthorized transactions.